ENNEAGRAM TYPE 5

 Do you recognise yourself in the description above?

-It is likely that you observe and contemplate the world from a position of distance rather than taking part in it yourself (and in fact may not feel confident in your ability to participate in the normal world).
+It is likely that you observe and contemplate the world from a distanced position rather than taking part in it yourself: in fact, may not feel confident in your ability to participate in the normal world.
 You may feel more confident working things out in your mind rather than engaging directly with activities.
 After immersing yourself in your observations and learning, you internalise that knowledge, and may then feel able to tell people what you know about a given topic.
 While you benefit from close relationships, you are highly introverted, and too many connections can feel stifling and overwhelming.

 You may not be interested in exploring familiar and established ideas, and may instead be attracted to unusual, overlooked, secret, or bizarre topics.
 You want to build new niches for yourself so you can obtain independence and confidence.
 You may have at least one topic in which you have a high degree of expertise, which helps you feel capable and gives you confidence to connect with the world.
 You may focus intensely on mastering the topic that has captured your interest.